mcinglis/puck/README.md

-**Puck** is a tool for downloading a project's dependencies (and their own dependencies), and for applying "commands" to each of those dependencies.
+**Puck** is a tool for downloading a project's dependencies (and sub-dependencies), and for applying "commands" to each of those dependencies.
 You can use it for decoupling a project from the dependencies of its own dependencies, and from the build process (if any) of its dependencies.

 Puck requires little buy-in; packages can be used as dependencies without having a `Package.json` file of their own.
 Puck is small and purpose-built, and has an accessible API.
 Puck is based on a decentralized model, so you can easily meld it to your requirements.

-Puck currently only works with Git repositories, but it has been modelled and documented to be mostly agnostic as to what specific distributed version control system is used.
+Puck currently only works with Git repositories, but it has been modelled and documented to be agnostic as to what distributed version control system is used.

 ![puck](https://raw.githubusercontent.com/mcinglis/puck/master/puck.jpg) *RWWEEAARR*